What did I get myself into?

 New challenges tend to surprise you sometimes.
 I was pleasantly surprised when I was recently asked to serve as the Interim Assistant Director of Information Security Services for Purdue University Northwest.
 I currently manage a team of seven full-time individuals and two student workers that make up the networking, infrastructure, and telecom team.
 The group isn’t that big, but I’d just found a great rhythm managing across the considerable breadth of IT services my team supports.
 The security team consists of a security engineer, analyst, and a student worker.
 I’d done work with InfoSec before, but I gave myself some time to think about the opportunity.

-Human nature kicked in, and I started to ask what did I get myself into when I accepted the position.
-Information security is no joke and there was lots of work to do, but I know that I’ve surrounded myself with supportive individuals that will help me along the way.
+Then human nature kicked in, and I started to ask what did I get myself into when I accepted the position.
+Information security is no joke and there was lots of work to do, but I know that I’ve surrounded myself with supportive individuals that will help along the way.
 It’s been about three weeks thus far.
-I’ve received lots of positive feedback and a long list of goals to accomplish.
-However, my primary goal is to promote teaming and collaboration across the division and the Information Security Services team.
-We have lots of smart individuals across the Information Services division, so together I believe we can accomplish anything.
-I look forward to diving back into an InfoSec support role and plan to share the journey.
+I’ve received lots of positive feedback and have a long list of goals to accomplish.
+However, my primary objective is to promote teaming and collaboration across the division and the Information Security Services team.
+We have lots of smart individuals, so together I know that we can accomplish any task.
+I look forward to diving back into InfoSec and plan to share the journey.